-Agreement 1b - ERISA Plan Official Dishonesty

-Agreement 1c - Employee Theft of Clients' Property

-10. Stephen is the VP of HR for his company and handles the 401(k) plan funds.
+8. The three Fidelity Insuring Agreements are: Forgery Or Alteration, Fraudulent Impersonation, and Outside The Premises Fraudulent Impersonation, Forgery Or Alteration, Employee Theft Employee Theft, ERISA Plan Official Dishonesty, Employee Theft Of Clients' Property ☐ Employee Theft, ERISA Plan Official Dishonesty, Outside The Premises 9.
+Jessie's Print Shop sends an employee to a client's office to repair a printer.
+The employee steals computer equipment and two printers.
+Which Insuring Agreement would cover the loss?
+Agreement 1a - Employee Theft Coverage Agreement 1b - ERISA Plan Official Dishonesty Agreement 1c - Employee Theft of Clients' Property 10.
+Stephen is the VP of HR for his company and handles the 401(k) plan funds.
 Stephen steals \$150,000 of those 401(k) plan funds.
-What type of agreement would cover the loss?

-- Agreement 1b ERISA Plan Official Dishonesty - Agreement 1c Employee Theft of Clients' Property - 11.
+What type of Insuring Agreement would cover the loss?
+Agreement 1a - Employee Theft Coverage Agreement 1b - ERISA Plan Official Dishonesty Agreement 1c - Employee Theft of Clients' Property 11.
 Ella, an employee of the insured, forges the insured's checks and cashes them.
 From these checks, she keeps \$6,000.
-What type of agreement would cover the loss? - Agreement 1a Employee Theft Coverage - Agreement 1b ERISA Plan Official Dishonesty - Agreement 1c Employee Theft of Clients' Property - 12.
-Theft committed by one's entering or changing data or computer programs within the computer system of the insured or that of a third party performing services for the insured is covered by which insuring agreement?
+What type of agreement would cover the loss?
+Agreement 1a - Employee Theft Coverage Agreement 1b - ERISA Plan Official Dishonesty Agreement 1c - Employee Theft of Clients' Property 12.
+Theft committed by one's entering or changing data or computer programs within the computer system of the insured or that of a third party performing services for the insured is covered by which Insuring Agreement?
+Computer And Funds Transfer Fraud Fraudulent Impersonation Forgery Or Alteration Money Orders And Counterfeit Money